Aerobic and Anaerobic Respiration - Differences & Overview

 Glycolysis

-Glycolysis takes place in the cytoplasm of the cell and not in any of the cell organelles including the mitochondria.
+Glycolysis takes place in the cytoplasm of the cell.

 • Glucose combines with a phosphate group to release vitamins and forms glucose-6-phosphate.